kaistomics/DeepNeo-BCR/README.md

 ```

 Although GPU is not necessary to run the code, it will be helpful in prompt prediction.
+If no GPU is available, please enter '0'.
+Estimated run time for example data on a non-GPU desktop computer is ~10sec.

 There are four modes available : all, human, human_reduced, mouse